Joe Bunker, Principle Architect

 Journey to the Cloud

-Starting in 1998 I have worked with my good friend Thomas Neeleman to enable remote connectivity between numerous offices, providing centralized and hosted application services – although “cloud” hadn’t yet been coined, these were “cloud” services – for remote workers.
+Starting in 1996 working with my good friend Thomas Neeleman we enabled remote connectivity between numerous offices, providing centralized and hosted application services – although “cloud” hadn’t yet been coined, these were cloud services for remote workers.

-Then in 2012 we migrated these systems to AWS where remote workers have been accessing ever since, whether from their offices, homes, court house, coffee shop or client location.
+Then in 2012 we migrated these systems to AWS where remote workers have been accessing ever since, whether from their offices, homes, court houses, coffee shops or client locations.

-During the spring of 2020 with quarantine and stay-at-home orders his staff and affiliate law firms using our hosted services have been unaffected in their ability to connect to these critical systems.
+During the spring of 2020 and beyond with quarantine and stay-at-home orders his staff and affiliate law firms using our hosted services have been unaffected in their ability to connect to these critical systems.

 He tasked me with migrating our on-premisis servers from Los Angeles, CA to Atlanta, GA, and building a system which could scale to the load he expected.
-Oh, and we had virtually $0 budget so we started looking for an alternative.
+Oh, and we had virtually $0 budget so we started looking for a viable alternative.

 We started to explore Amazon Web Services.
 Still in its infancy offering only a few key services, and very primitive tools I was leary, but we were desperate for a cost effective solution.
 We already had our company website running on an EC2 instance (virtual server), but needed to run a scalable and high volume web service.